contentful/slash-developers/docs/concepts/images.md

 # temp

 Images are a powerful way of explaining concepts, attracting a readers attention and creating an impact.
-Contentful has a seperate [Images API](/developers/docs/references/images-api/) that not only helps you retrieve image files for your Spaces, but also offers manipulation features to make images look how you want.
+Contentful has a seperate [Images API](/developers/docs/references/images-api/) that helps you add and retrieve image files in Spaces, but also offers manipulation features to make images look how you want.

-To best understand how to manipulate images we recommend you create a space filled with content from the 'Photo Gallery' example space.
+To best understand how to manipulate images we recommend you create a Space filled with content from the 'Photo Gallery' example space.

 ![Create Space](create-image-space.png)

 If you switch to the _Media_ tab you will see the images in the space, note that most of them are quite large, requesting and loading each of these into your app will be a significant network and memory hit, ideally you want to request images at the size you need them.

 Typically images are retrieved from [the context of one or more entries](/developers/docs/references/content-delivery-api/#/reference/links), or by [calling assets directly](/developers/docs/references/content-delivery-api/#/reference/assets).
-To make it clearer we will use a small JavaScript application to show Contentful's image features.
+To make it clearer we will use a small JavaScript application to show Contentful's image features and how image assets relate to content entries.

 ![The Image content type selected and the entries it contains](image-content-type.png)